sackramento/savant-button/README.md

 - NFBC
 - Ottoneu

-Fantrax and Underdog have partial compatibility.
+Fantrax and Underdog have partial compatibility as of now.

 ---